 |-hex|| Format of

 |-capture||Capture TDO data during shift and return from sequence run command.|

 ||State to enter after shift is complete.
 The default is RESET.|

 Generate delay between sequence commands.
 No JTAG clocks will be generated during the delay.
 The delay is guaranteed to be at least

 <usec> microseconds, but can be longer for cables that do not support delays without generating JTAG clocks.

 Get value of

-pins is cable specific.
+<pin>.
+Supported pins are cable specific.

 sequence set_pin pin value

 Set value of